grame-cncm/faustdoc/src/tutorials/summation.md

 where *n* is the number of consecutive samples considered.

-This expression involves several steps :
+This expression involves several steps:

 - First, we take the square of the signal: `^(2)`.
 This is the S of RMS.
 - Then we sum the *n* consecutive samples: `summation` and divide this sum by *n* to get the mean value: `/(n)`.
 This is the M of RMS.
 - Finally, we take the square root `sqrt`.
 This is the R of RMS.

-In other words, RMS is written S:M:R in Faust (letting the `summation` function undefined for the moment) :
+In other words, RMS is written S:M:R in Faust (letting the `summation` function undefined for the moment):

 ```
 RMS(n) = S:M:R with {